 Within every treatment, I will also look at your tongue and feel your pulses.
 This will tell me what's going on internally and explain why you're feeling the way you're feeling.
 This is also what informs my diagnosis and treatment plan.
-Also note that your treatment isn't limited to needling.
-Acupuncturists also use moxibustion, cupping, gua sha, electrical stimulation, liniments, dietary and lifestyle counseling, and many other techniques to provide a treatment unique to you and how you heal.
+Your treatment isn't limited to needling.
+Acupuncturists also use moxibustion, cupping, gua sha, electrical stimulation, liniments, dietary and lifestyle counseling, and many other techniques to provide a treatment plan unique to you and how you heal.

 Come in something comfortable, bring an open mind, take a deep breath, and relax.
 I'll be with you every step of the way.